 - List restricted content here

-Access to the following types of content is mediated and available only by request [e.g. because it is held in a dark archive or in a non-real time-access medium, such as tape backup or Amazon Glacier]:
+Access to the following types of content is mediated and available only by request [for example, because it is held in a dark archive or in a non-real time-access medium, such as tape backup or Amazon Glacier]:

 - List restricted content here